The persistence of tree roots After removal

 Do tree roots grow back after being cut down?

-Are tree roots able to continue to expand after cutting them down?
+Can tree roots continue to expand after cutting them down?

-Do tree roots continue to spread after the tree has been cut down?
+Will tree roots continue to grow even after the cutting?

 Conclusion: